moble/quaternion/README.md

 ## Installation

-Assuming you use `conda` to manage your python installation (like any sane python user), you can install this package simply as
+Assuming you use `conda` to manage your python installation (which is currently the preferred choice for science and engineering with python), you can install this package simply as

 ```sh
 conda install -c conda-forge quaternion